grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * The Handshake Context is an exporter value that is derived using the label "EXPORTER-client authenticator handshake context" or "EXPORTER-server authenticator handshake context" for authenticators sent by the client and server respectively.
-The length of the exported value is 64 bytes.

 * The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator finished key" for authenticators sent by the client and server respectively.
-  The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF); cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.

 The context_value used for the exporter is absent (length zero) for all four values.
+The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF).
+Cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.

 If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.